adrianyorke/forbiddenplanet/README.md

 ## 5. Robot Framework Testing with PostgreSQL
 ![PostgreSQL](src/images/postgresql.jpg)
+[PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+PostgreSQL describes itself as "The World's Most Advanced Open Source Relational Database".
 ### 5.1 Preparation for PostgreSQL
 * For PostgreSQL testing, we will use a PostgreSQL instance installed on Windows Subsystem for Linux (WSL).
 You can use this [simple guide](https://medium.com/@harshityadav95/postgresql-in-windows-subsystem-for-linux-wsl-6dc751ac1ff3)